inputsh/awesome-c/README.md

 * [sophia][244] - A modern, embeddable key-value database.
 [FreeBSD][24].
 * [SQLite][22] - A self-contained, serverless, zero-configuration, transactional SQL database engine with a C interface.
 Public domain.
 * [UnQLite][23] - A self-contained, serverless, zero-configuration, transactional NoSQL engine with a C interface.
 [FreeBSD][24].

+## Deep Learning ##
+* [Darknet][396] - An open source neural network framework written in C and CUDA.
+It is fast, easy to install, and supports CPU and GPU computation.

 ## Documentation Generation ##